 Employee news (pregnancy announcements, engagements, employees’ personal businesses, etc.)

 The most important thing about your internal blog is that it’s something employees enjoy reading, while also taking value from it.
-To make your company’s blog more compelling, give people opportunities to take turns providing content.
+To make your company’s blog more compelling, give people opportunities to take turns providing the content.
 You also want to make it easy for individuals to submit their ideas, photos, and more.

 For a simpler alternative or to gauge employee interest, you could start with a company bulletin board of sorts.